nextgraph-org/nextgraph-rs/engine/verifier/src/orm/DEV.md

 - You can send JSON "patches" against those objects; the verifier turns them into SPARQL updates, applies them, and re-validates/builds diffs to stream back.

 The ORM lets apps work with graph data as if it were typed objects while preserving RDF semantics and multi-graph realities.

+If you just want to use the SDK, see the [TypeScript library](../../../../sdk/js/signals/README.md).
+You can also use the [Rust SDK](../../../../sdk/rust/README.md) which is however not documented (see the tests as a reference).

 ## Core concepts